Colin Smith (engineer): Awards and honours

 Smith was elected a Fellow of the Royal Society (FRS) in 2014.
 His nomination reads:

 Colin Smith is an extremely able engineer with exceptional technical and personal skills blending a combination of theory and pragmatism to lead around 16,000 professional engineers for one of the UK’s premier engineering companies.
 He has progressed through Rolls-Royce plc, being appointed to the Main Board in 2005.
 As an executive director of the company, Colin’s main responsibility is to direct and lead the total engineering activity from envisioning future technology, investment in research, delivering development programmes and trouble-free service of its products.
 Colin’s ability to integrate advanced technologies has enabled Rolls-Royce to make a sustained contribution to the UK.

 In 2017, Smith was elected a member of the National Academy of Engineering for leadership in design, technologies, and manufacturing processes that enhance airworthiness, safety, and environmental sustainability of large aeroengines.

 Smith was awarded Commander of the Most Excellent Order of the British Empire (CBE), in the 2012 Birthday Honours.
-He is also a Honorary Fellow of the Royal Aeronautical Society (HonFRAeS), the Institution of Mechanical Engineers (FIMechE) and a member of the Council for Science and Technology.
+He is also an Honorary Fellow of the Royal Aeronautical Society (HonFRAeS), the Institution of Mechanical Engineers (FIMechE) and a member of the Council for Science and Technology.
 Smith was awarded an honorary Doctor of Science degree from the University of Oxford.